 Higher doses of alcohol lead to poorer sleep quality and higher odds of snoring and short sleep duration.

 Alcohol may disturb sleep

-Moreover, more than 2 glasses of wine before bed can cause thirst and polyuria!
-This means many awakenings during the second half of the night, significantly affecting sleep quality.
+So, drinking more than 2 glasses of wine before bed can cause many awakenings during the second half of the night, significantly affecting sleep quality.

 Additionally, excessive alcohol consumption can induce gastritis, and esophageal reflux!